Leo-Youmbi/alx-higher_level_programming/0x05-python-exceptions/README.md

 # Python - Exceptions

-In this project, I learned handling errors and exceptions in Python with try, except and finally.
+In this project, I learned handling errors and exceptions in Python with `try`, `except` and `finally`.

 ## Function Prototypes :floppy_disk: